Introduction

 Clay vs. Sandy Soils

-Clay Soils: These soils are dense and tend to compact easily, making it hard for air, water, and nutrients to penetrate.
-They generally require more frequent aeration, typically once or twice a year.
+Clay Soils: These soils are dense and can compact easily.
+This makes it hard for air, water, and nutrients to move through.
+Because of this, clay soils usually need to be aerated more often, about once or twice a year.

 Lawn Usage and Traffic